Welcome to today's edition of the Rush 24-7 podcast.

 The protesters have accomplished more in six months than the terrorists have accomplished in years?

-As though they've got the same objectives.
+As though they've got the same objectives?

 And again, this speech is happening.

-I can't hear it while I'm hosting the program, but I am assuming, uh, ladies and gentlemen, that President Obama will propose for the Arabs, and by the way, he is convinced that this is a flowering of democracy.
+I can't hear it while I'm hosting the program, but I am assuming, ladies and gentlemen, that President Obama will propose for the Arabs.

-He's he's positioning himself here.
+He's positioning himself here.

-This is the greatest thing ever happened in the Middle East, and it coincides with his presidency.
+This is the greatest thing ever happened to the Middle East.

-We got democracy, we got people.
+We got people.

 He had some sickening line.

-Somebody I was like breathing fresh air for the first time in my life in Egypt.
+Somebody, I was like breathing fresh air for the first time in my life in Egypt.

-I mean, it's just it's just insulin shock inducing.
+I mean, it's just, it's just insulin shock-inducing.

 I assume that he will tell them that they must spread the wealth.